 - 50% of Americans believe obstacles to advancement for Black women no longer exist

 The lack of awareness around the state of the workplace for such a visible minority group is problematic.
-It’s clear that Black women in the workplace are asking for new challenges and roles, but they are met with doubt.

 How to support racially diverse women in the workplace